 Two services will run simultaneously in both the Conference Center and the Student Building.
 Danny will preach both services, rotating venues, preaching live in one venue and live streamed to the other venue.
 There will be live music in both venues leading the same song selection.

 Absolutely!
 We are blessed with so much talent and such strong leaders among our amazing Shades Worship Choir.
-Our plan is to divide up and place smaller worship choirs in the midst of each worship environment.
+Our plan is to divide and place smaller worship choirs in the midst of each worship environment.

 We will have a portable baptistry.
 Baptisms will go on!